data-henrik/gool/README.md

 ### Directories

 gool requires a working directory (e.g. `~/Videos/OTR`).
 In this directory, the sub directories `Encoded`, `Decoded` and `Cut` are created.
-They'll store the video files depending on its processing status. `Cut`, for instance, contains the video files that have been cut, `Decoded` the decoded and uncut files (it can happen that a video can be decoded but cannot be cut because cutlists donÄt exist yet).
-If videos have been cut, the uncut version is stored in the sub directory `Decoded/Archive`to allow users to repeat the cutting if they are not hapoy with the result.
-Moreover, a sub directory `log` is being created.
-It contains log files if errors occurred.
+They'll store the video files depending on its processing status. `Cut`, for instance, contains the video files that have been cut, `Decoded` the decoded and uncut files (it can happen that a video can be decoded but cannot be cut because cutlists don't exist yet).
+If videos have been cut, the uncut version is stored in the sub directory `Decoded/Archive`to allow users to repeat the cutting if they are not happy with the result.
+In addition, a sub directory `log` is being created.
+It contains log files in case of errors.

 ### Call